 Couch Cleaning Codes Defined

-NOTE: Many S/W upholstery items need to be professionally cleaned, if indicated on your sofa’s “Care Instructions” label.
+Many S/W upholstery items are more complex to clean and need to be professionally laundered, especially if indicated on your sofa’s “Care Instructions” label.

 - How to Clean a Leather Couch